delmymm/The-Daily-Grind/README.md

 # The-Daily-Grind

-Contributors:
+<u>Contributors:</u>

-Adrein Leavitt
+- Adrein Leavitt
-Cailin Young
+- Cailin Young
-Delmy Melendez
+- Delmy Melendez
-Stephanie Soules
+- Stephanie Soules

 This application will serve as a database for coffee/tea aficionados.